johnbcodes/cqrs-es-demo-sqlite/README.md

 ### Docs you might want

 - Documentation of cqrs-es crates as well as an introduction to CQRS [can be found here](https://doc.rust-cqrs.org/).
+- Documentation of the sqlite-es crate [can be found here](https://docs.rs/sqlite-es/latest/sqlite_es/).